 - “Our brains are inherently wired to know the pentatonic scale,” says famous musician Bobby McFerrin.
 Check out this Ted Talk video where Bobby uses the audience to show how we all naturally know the pentatonic scale:

 - Finally, you can play this scale over virtually every song, so this makes practicing a lot easier.

 - Learning the scale shapes allows you to improvise over virtually any song or backing track.
 Once you unlock this ability, practicing becomes easier and far more enjoyable.
-Just put on a track and play.
+Not sure what we mean?
+Watch the video below.